Citation, DOI and article data

 - fistula formation

-- small bowel obstructions from adhesions or bowel wall edema
+- small bowel obstruction from adhesions or bowel wall edema

 Surgery is the treatment of choice in patients:

 - who progress to stage III or IV

 Surgical options depend on whether surgery is elective or emergent and on the quality of bowel preparation.
 For elective surgery, the aim is to perform a single-stage segmental colectomy (usually sigmoid colectomy) with a primary end to end anastomosis.
 In emergent cases, either on-table lavage with primary anastomosis or a two-stage procedure is performed.
 The two-stage procedure consists of a Hartmann colectomy with end colostomy and rectal stump closure, which is subsequently closed by a second operation.
 This carries a mortality of less than 5% 1.